Questions and Answers

 For competitive swimmers, there are practices 2-3 times a week with the occasional extra practice a month for a total of approximately 13-15 practices each month.

-5. Can I register my child in the Competitive group even though she has never been registered with the recreational team before?
+5. Can I register my child in the Competitive group even though they have never been registered with the recreational team before?

 Yes.
-If you feel your daughter is a strong enough swimmer, she may be able to join a competitive team.
-A consultation with a coach is required over a couple of practices to help determine whether it is the right choice and what team she would be best suited for.
-It is a good idea to enroll your daughter in the Synchro Summer Camp which usually runs at the end of August in order to provide her with the opportunity to learn some of the basic techniques and figures required for synchronized swimming.
+If you feel your child is a strong enough swimmer, they may be able to join a competitive team.
+A consultation with a coach is required over a couple of practices to help determine whether it is the right choice and what team they would be best suited for.
+It is a good idea to enroll your child in the Artistic Swimming Summer Camp which usually runs at the end of August in order to provide her with the opportunity to learn some of the basic techniques and figures required for artistic swimming.

 A one-piece bathing suit, latex or silicone bathing cap and a nose clip.
 If your child is a part of the competitive team, each athlete is required to purchase a black bathing suit, a club suit (or we now have the option of having reversible black/club suits), a team back pack with their names embroidered and a team jacket.
 The result: a unified team that looks like they can conquer the world!

-7. As a recreational swimmer, will my daughter need to wear a nose clip, swim cap and goggles to every practice?
+7. As a recreational swimmer, will my child need to wear a nose clip, swim cap and goggles to every practice?

 Swim caps and goggles are mandatory.
 However, nose clips are not for the recreational swimmers.
 They are encouraged to wear them, but they are not required.